-Pōhutukawa: Known as New Zealand's Christmas tree because it produces blazing red flowers around Christmas time.
+Pōhutukawa: Known as New Zealand's Christmas tree because it produces bright red flowers around Christmas time.

-Pūhā (rauriki): This plant was traditionally one of the most staple green vegetables of the Māori and is still eaten today.
+Pūhā (rauriki): This plant was traditionally one of the most staple green vegetables for Māori and is still eaten today.

 Facts and pictures

-In this entry native plants refers to all native vegetation which includes ferns, flaxes and trees.
+Native plants refers to all native vegetation which includes ferns, flaxes, and trees.

 This is a great website for anything on New Zealand.
-Information is arranged in sections called What’s the story?
+Information is arranged in sections.

-- You will find lots of information here on New Zealand native plants including poisonous plants and mosses.
+- Choose a story to read about native plants including poisonous plants and mosses.

-- Alternatively, you can type the specific name of a plant into the search box at the top of the page.
-For example 'lancewood'.
+- Or enter the specific name of a plant into the search box eg lancewood.

 Tips: Te Ara links sometimes take you to the Short Story.
-Remember to click on the Full Story if you want more in-depth information.
+Remember to select the Full Story if you want more in-depth information.
 You can also look at the All images and media link for pictures and photos related to your story.

 DigitalNZ is a search site that focuses on New Zealand history and brings together results from lots of different websites.
-It’s an easy way of searching online resources from New Zealand libraries, museums, universities and government sites all at once, and has lots of primary sources.
+It’s an easy way of searching online resources from New Zealand libraries, museums, universities and government sites all at once.

 Tips: Search words, or keywords, are the most important words in our question.
 Usually it’s better to leave out small words like ‘the’, ‘a’ and ‘of’ and just choose the main ones, e.g 'native plants'.
 We can always change our keywords or add more if we need to.

-The Department of Conservation (DOC for short) is the government website about preserving the natural and historical sites of New Zealand.
+The Department of Conservation (DOC) is the government website about preserving the natural and historical sites of New Zealand.
 This site is an excellent source of information on New Zealand’s native plants (also known as native flora).

-- At the top of the page, hover over the heading Nature and some options will appear - click on Native plants.
+- At the top of the page, hover over the heading Nature and some options will appear - select Native plants.

-- There is also a search box at the top of the page where you can type in the name of a specific plant, for example 'pōhutakawa'.
-This will bring up a list of links to other pages on the site related to that specific plant.
-This may include blogs, conservation efforts and projects.
+- There is also a search box at the top of the page where you can enter the name of a specific plant eg Kauri.

-This is a comprehensive website that includes plant groups, scientific names for each plant, their ecosystems and what threatens each species.
-A good site if you are looking for specific plants.
+This is a website that includes plant groups, scientific names for each plant, their ecosystems and what threatens each species .

-- In the search box at the top of the page type in the name of the specific plant you are looking for.
-For example, 'kōwhai' or 'pōhutukawa'.
+- In the search box at the top of the page enter the name of the specific plant you are looking for eg kōwhai.

-- There are many threats to New Zealand's native plant life.
-These may be human induced or naturally occurring events.
-At the top of the home page click on the Threats link to find information on this.
+- At the top of the home page select the Conservation link to find information on this.

 Te Papa is a another great site for finding information on New Zealand which includes websites, blogs and exhibitions.

-- Try searching for 'Māori medicine' using the search box.
+- Enter 'Māori medicine' into the search box.

 The Christchurch City Libraries website has a comprehensive entry on harakeke which includes the Māori protocol for gathering the leaves.